deba-cyber/SOFT_Dynamics_Parallel/README.md

  dynamics routines are to be modified for the diagonal scale factors.)

-**SOFT_dynamics** also calculates initial vibrational wave packet from linear combination of eigenstates calculated beforehand or direct product state from quanta of excitations in different vibrational modes in a multidimensional vibrational problem.
+**SOFT_dynamics_Parallel** also calculates initial vibrational wave packet from linear combination of eigenstates calculated beforehand or direct product state from quantum of excitations in different vibrational modes in a multidimensional vibrational problem.

-## The dynamics code can be used separately from initial state preparation code
+# The dynamics code can be used separately from initial state preparation code
 (separate targets are there for initial state preparation and dynamics in the Makefile)

-## To run dynamics code with initial state prepared differently, file
-	containing initial state values is to be there in **input_data** folder in binary or text format.
+# To run dynamics code with initial state prepared differently, file containing initial state values is to be there in "input_data" folder in binary/text format.

-## In the inputs given in **include/SOFT/constants.hpp** and **src/constants.cpp**
+# In the inputs given in **include/SOFT/constants.hpp** and **src/constants.cpp**
 	are specific to the problem I have worked on which uses initial state preparation and dynamics in dimension-less normal coordinates.
 	The routines can be used in problems with the kinds of coordinate systems mentioned